nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Parameters**:
 1. Name
     - Alphabetical characters only
+    - The name must exist within the student list
 2. Date
     - Must be in the following format: `yyyy-MM-dd`
 3. Start/End Time